Error analysis of the Lie splitting for semilinear wave equations with finite-energy solutions: Introduction

 for all $\tau \in (0,\tau_0]$ and $n \in \N_0$ with $n\tau \le T$.
 The numbers $C$ and $\tau_0$ only depend on $T$ and $\|U\|_{L^\infty([0,T],\dot H^1 \times L^2(\R^3))}$. \end{Theorem}

-\begin{Remark} In the defocusing case $\mu = 1$, energy conservation shows that the solutions to (\ref{NLW2}) exist globally in time.
+\begin{Remark} In the defocusing case $\mu = 1$, energy conservation shows that the solutions to \eqref{NLW2} exist globally in time.
 Moreover, the numbers $C$ and $\tau_0$ from Theorems \ref{Thm1} and \ref{ThmKorr}, as well as the number $C$ from Theorem \ref{ThmKrit}, then only depend on $T$, $\alpha$, $\|\nabla u^0\|_{L^2(\R^3)}$, and $\|v^0\|_{L^2(\R^3)}$.
 See Remarks \ref{RemDef} and \ref{RemM}. \end{Remark}

 We comment on variants of our results.
 A straightforward extension is possible to more general nonlinearities with the same growth behavior, and also to the Klein--Gordon case.
-Furthermore, exploiting the finite speed of propagation for the wave equation, our analysis remains valid if one replaces the spatial domain $\R^3$ by the torus $\T^3$ (where the Strichartz estimates only hold locally in time).
-In (most of) these cases, one would have to work with inhomogeneous Sobolev spaces instead of homogeneous (dotted) ones.
+Furthermore, exploiting the finite speed of propagation for the wave equation, our analysis remains valid if one replaces the spatial domain $\R^3$ by the torus $\T^3$ (where the Strichartz estimates only hold locally in time). {In this setting the above schemes become fully discrete.
+They are studied in more detail in on-going work by the first-named author.} In (most of) these cases, one would have to work with inhomogeneous Sobolev spaces instead of homogeneous (dotted) ones.

 We do not analyze the Strang splitting (which is of second order formally) since a preliminary analysis indicates that one only obtains convergence order one for $\dot H^1$-solutions in the critical case $\alpha=5$.
 For $\alpha=3$, an order $\tau^{4/3}$ seems to be feasible using Strichartz estimates.
 However, this is inferior to the estimate for the corrected Lie splitting in Theorem \ref{ThmKorr}.
 In \cite{Gauckler} and \cite{Averaged}, second-order convergence of the Strang splitting and closely related \emph{trigonometric integrators} has been shown in case of one space dimension or $H^2$-solutions.